Grief Counseling

 Grief is the last act of love that we give.

 Grief is not a problem to be solved – it’s an experience to be carried.
 It’s one of those core human experiences that everyone endures.
 Yet very few of us are taught how to navigate, how to talk about, or how to carry grief.
-Grief should be help in ways that honor ourselves and those that we have lost.
+Grief should be held in ways that honor ourselves and what or those that we have lost.

 What is ambiguous loss?